 Sautéed rigatoni is a first course rich in flavors and aromas, typical of Italian cuisine.
-The ridged pasta perfectly matches a selection of mixed meats, such as pork, kid, and dormouse, flavored with onion, parsley, and hot peppers.
-The dish is enriched by the strong taste of bay leaves, red wine, and grated pecorino cheese.
+The ridged pasta perfectly complements a selection of mixed meats, such as pork, goat, and dormouse, flavored with onion, parsley, and hot peppers.
+The dish is enriched by the bold taste of bay leaves, red wine, and grated pecorino cheese.
 An explosion of flavors that will make your meal unforgettable.

 A characteristic of this dish is the combination of domestic and wild meats, including the dormouse, which is highly esteemed in Calabria as well as in some inland areas of Campania.